atlas-wheatear/PythonServer/README.md

 ## Configuring

-Copy the contents of the file **config.toml.dist** from the root directory into a file named **config.toml**, e.g. on _linux_:
+Copy the contents of the file **postgres.env.dist** from the root directory into a file named **postgres.env**, e.g. on _linux_:

-`cp config.toml.dist config.toml`
+`cp postgres.env.dist postgres.env`

-Uncomment the _POSTGRES\_PASSWORD_ entry and edit it to contain a secure password, without any spaces, and enclosed in quotation marks.
+Uncomment the _POSTGRES\_PASSWORD_ entry and edit it to contain a secure password, without any spaces and without enclosing in quotation marks.

 ## Testing